BotsUniverse/deprsire-v0.1/README.md

-# botsuniverse.github.io
+# Depricated Site V0.1
-A simple webpage, which can surive without the backend that is running at heroku.
+The first site that is replaced by the current site.